 - 5th stage ensures superbly smelling and tasting water

-- First stage removes sediments, rust, dirt and mud
+- The first stage removes sediments, rust, dirt and mud

-- Second stage removes chlorine, heavy metals and microbes
+- The second stage removes chlorine, heavy metals and microbes

-- Third and final stage removes bitterness, bad taste and unpleasant odours
+- The third and final stage removes bitterness, bad taste and unpleasant odours

 The difference is that 5-stage filters have a reverse osmosis process (RO).
 It requires high pressure and an ultrafine membrane, which is why this technology is even used for commercial, industrial and other large-scale applications.

 RO water purifiers and other rigorous water purification systems still have their drawbacks.
 We’ll briefly discuss them here so you can make a better informed purchasing decision:

 - Reverse osmosis removes all minerals (even the healthy and essential ones)

 - RO systems waste water (up to 3 litres of water might be wasted for every litre of purified water)